 Imagine yourself walking beside a small stream, in a park, or near your house.
 You are admiring the ripple of the water as it flows over the pebbly bottom and enjoying the shady trees that line the banks.
-Then you notice a large pipe, about 36 inches in diameter protruding from the bank.
+Then you notice a large pipe, about 36 inches in diameter, protruding from the bank.
 That is a stormwater outfall.
 You notice a strange smell and that the water flowing from the pipe is discolored.
 You call Baltimore County to express your concerns.

 Citizens exploring their neighborhoods or walking by these outfalls are the County’s best resource to insure that the outfalls are free of pollutants.
-Baltimore County has a program in place to monitor the flow from the 3,509 outfalls in the County.
+Baltimore County has a program to monitor (PDF) the flow from the 3,509 outfalls in the County.
 However, the random inspections rarely result in identifying a problem because of the intermittent nature of pollutant flows from outfalls.
 Citizen calls and observations are the most effective way to identify problems with the storm drain system.
 Prompt response from the County leads to detecting and eliminating pollutants entering our streams.

 All around Baltimore County, a system of pipes transport water from rainstorms away from streets, parking lots, rooftops and parking garages and channels that water into neighborhood streams, or a river, or other waterbody.
 The site where the water flows from the pipe and into the waterbody is called the outfall.